batmen-lab/BioMANIA/README.md

 By meticulously following the steps above, you'll have all the essential data and models perfectly organized for the project.

-We provide data and pre-trained models for available tools mentioned in our paper.
-For experimenting with more libraries, use our library installation service.

-We also offer some demo chat, you can find them in [`./examples`](https://github.com/batmen-lab/BioMANIA/blob/main/examples) and use `import data` button to visualize it in chatbot UI.
+We also offer some demo chat, you can find them in [`./examples`](https://github.com/batmen-lab/BioMANIA/blob/main/examples).
 Notice that these demo chat are converted from the PyPI readthedoc tutorials.
 You can check the original tutorial link through the `tutorial_links.txt`.

 ![](./images/demo_full.jpg)

 ### Prepare for front-end UI service

+This is compatible with Node.js version 19.
 ```bash
 # Under folder BioMANIA/chatbot_ui_biomania
 npm i # install